Faculty Search for Assistant Professor, Early Modern Philosophy

 Do you have questions for us?

-If you have any questions about whether you are right for us or whether we are right for you, or about any aspect of the application process, please don’t hesitate to contact the search committee chair, Amy Olberding (firstname.lastname@example.org).
-Questions about the work of the Institute may be directed to Nancy Snow (email@example.com).
+If you have any questions about whether you are right for us or whether we are right for you, or about any aspect of the application process, please don’t hesitate to contact the chair of the search committee, Neal Judisch (firstname.lastname@example.org), or the chair of the department, Rusty Jones (email@example.com).

 OU Department of Philosophy Mission Statement